zo0r/react-native-push-notification/README.md

    */
     @Override
     protected List<ReactPackage> getPackages() {
+      mReactNativePushNotificationPackage = new ReactNativePushNotificationPackage(this); // <------ Initialize the Package
       return Arrays.<ReactPackage>asList(
         new MainReactPackage(),
         new VectorIconsPackage(),
         new FabricPackage(),
-        new ReactNativePushNotificationPackage(this) // <---- Add the Package
+        mReactNativePushNotificationPackage // <---- Add the Package
       );
     }